 My acoustic.
-Sat in a room full of acoustics for about 4 hours.
+I sat in a room full of acoustics for about 4 hours to find this one.
 Had no preference to what I was getting.
 Originally went into the store for a Gibson J-45 but didn’t love the sound of the one I picked up.
-I almost left the store when I turned around to see this guitar.
-Loved the way the front of the body looked.
-Picked it up and immediately fell in love.
+I almost left the store when I turned around to see this guitar and I loved the way the front of the body looked.
+I picked it up and immediately fell in love.
 People can argue about Martin v.
 Taylor all they want.
 I could care less.
 All I know is I picked this guitar up and fell in love.
-That doesn’t happen to me often.

 Early 2000’s Epiphone Dot (335)

-This is the first guitar I ever bought w/ my own money.
-I have Gibson 57 classics in it right now and it plays like a dream for something that cost me $200.
+This is the first guitar I ever bought with my own money.
+I have Gibson 57 classics installed in it and it plays like a dream for something that cost me $200.

 2014 Squire Vintage Modified Jaguar